89mpxf/FlexMusic/docs/HANDSHAKE.md

 - Non-FlexMusic connections

 ### SERVER_VEX_INIT
 This is the very first packet sent in the handshake.
 This packet is sent by the server to initiate the handshake, and should be used by the client to manage version compatibility.
 Once a TCP connection is established, this packet should be sent by the server immediately afterwards.
+The value of this packet should be saved by the client once it receives it, as it will be needed later on in the handshake process.

 <table>
   <tr>